 Pioneering in Use of Materials and Methods

 The updated National Electric Code involves the use of more modern equipment.
 Many of the existing panelboards did not have main circuit breakers, devices used to shut down the entire panel at one time.
 Many also did not have Transient Surge Suppressors (TSS) to shunt incidents of high voltage due to short circuits or lightning storms.
-By incorporating these items into the new equipment, the plant is now up to date code and is thoroughly protected from lightning and any in-plant faults.
+By incorporating these items into the new equipment, the plant is now up to date and is thoroughly protected from lightning and any in-plant faults.
 New high efficiency transformers were installed during construction to help convert the cost of lower load and no-load losses, ultimately saving the facility money.

 Minimization of Impact on Physical Environment